 If you’re an experienced investor looking to invest in real estate instead of REITs or stock, Capital Cardone may be a good fit.
-But if you want to trade with a company that has more options for non-accredited investors, explore other investing platforms before you decide.
+But if you want to trade with a company that has more options for non-accredited investors, explore other ways to invest in real estate before you decide.

 Frequently asked questions